Real Economic Growth Rate - Definition

 - In a business cycle, there are usually change in the GDP growth rate, which occurs in four phases; peak, trough, expansion, and contraction respectively.

-A Little More on What is Real GDP Growth Rate
+How is the Real GDP Growth Rate used?

 The real GDP growth rate is a more useful measure than the nominal GDP growth rate because it considersthe effectofinflationon economic data.
 The real economic growth rate is a "constant dollar" figureand, therefore, avoids the distortion from periods of extreme inflation or deflation and is a more consistent measure.